-Our City Cares team provides support for students who have spent time in local authority care, from application stage, through to graduation and searching for employment.
+Our City Cares team provides financial, pastoral, and educational support for students who have spent time in local authority care, from application stage, through to graduation and searching for employment.

 We also offer pre-entry advice and guidance through our Widening Participation Outreach team.

 "Without the financial and accommodation support that I received from City Cares, I wouldn’t have had a good experience at university.
 I have really appreciate knowing that there is someone there to support me if I need it” – Olufemi, care-leaver and 2nd year Music Sound and Technology student

 The term 'care leaver' refers to a young person under the age of 25 who is currently or has been in public care for a minimum of three months since the age of 14 and on their 16th birthday.
 You can read the legal definitions of "care leaver" and "looked after" online.

 If you don’t meet this definition of a care leaver but have spent time in local authority care and are under 25 at the start of your course, then you can still access support.

 The Widening Participation Outreach team offers a range of events and activities for students thinking about university and those who would like support to prepare them for university.

 Alongside the Designated Member of Staff (DMS) for care leavers, you can access pre-entry support such as application advice, 1:1 bespoke visit days, Taster Weeks and Pre-Induction events.

 To see a comprehensive list of City’s Widening Participation Outreach activities, please download our guide.

 For more information, please contact us by emailing email@example.com.